 This talk is a featured presentation of the National Science Foundation Research Experience for Undergraduates (NSF REU) on Computational Methods for Understanding Music, Media, and Minds and is open to all faculty, staff, students and community members.

 Lunch sponsored by Goergen Institute for Data Science.
-FREE to attend but register to ensure we order enough food.
+FREE to attend but register to ensure we order adequate food.

 Wednesday, July 18 at 12:00pm to 1:00pm